 Pefkospilia

 Pefkospilia is one of the best places to eat on the island.
-The traditional tavern on Pachis Beach serves a good selection of fresh seafood, and it also features a beach bar.
+The traditional tavern on Pachis Beach serves a good selection of fresh seafood and features a beach bar.

 Taverna Giannis

-Taverna Giannis is located in the Kazaviti village, on the side of a cliff, with imposing views of the mountains and the sea.
-Perfect to dine at sunset; the restaurant is famous for its goat meat dishes.
+Taverna Giannis is located in the Kazaviti village on the side of a cliff, with imposing views of the mountains and the sea.
+It is perfect for dining at sunset, and the restaurant is famous for its goat meat dishes.

 La Skala Beach Bar